simonwa2/F3X-Timing-System/Uni-Timer/Firmware/Version 1.1.0/readme.md

 This version is for general release.
-It is applicble to all hardware versions of UniTimer
+It is applicable to all hardware versions of UniTimer